EtoileLion/StarTrekAdventuresRoll20/README.md

 9. Create a character sheet in the game, with the name "GMSheet".
 10. In that sheet, under "Attributes & Abilities", add an Attribute called "Momentum".
 11. Add another Attribute to that sheet called "Threat".
 These are used for storage by the global token system.
+12. Generate a Momentum rollable table, filled with 7 icons (available under images/momentum).
+13. Generate a Threat rollable table, filled with 21 icons (available under images/threat). **(This may expand, as I dont know the common levels of threat in the game yet)**

 Start playing!